Caravan and Tow Vehicle Dynamics

 Mass: is the amount of matter within a body.

 Weight: is a measure of the force caused by the downward pull of the Earth’s mass (gravity) on mass.
 It is that which keeps your feet (and an RVs tyres) on the ground.
+For, the purposes of the article, unless stated otherwise, mass and weight can be seen as identical.

 Laws of Motion: In 1668, Newton defined the laws of motion.
 They usefully describe caravan and tow vehicle behaviour.

 Law 2.
 The rate of change of a masses’ momentum is proportional to any applied force.
 It acts in the direction the force is acting.
-For example, a powerful tow vehicle can accelerate a rig quicker than a less powerful tow vehicle.
+For example, a powerful vehicle can accelerate a rig quicker than a less powerful vehicle.

 Torque: is the effect of a force causing something to roll or rotate.
 It enables revolving wheels to cause a car to move.
 Or the action of using a spanner to tighten nuts.